alessiomaffeis/vue-picture-input/README.md

 - **prefill**: emitted on default image prefill.
 - **remove**: emitted on picture remove.
 - **click**: emitted on picture click.
+- **multiple**: emitted when multiple files (depends on "multiple" prop being set to true) are selected.
+Outputs a FileList.
 - **error**: emitted on error, along with an object with *type*, *message*, and optional additional parameters.

 ## TODOs